-Four years have passed since the FTC gave its approval to the 2017 proposal that resulted in Walgreens buying almost half of Rite Aid's stores.
+The FTC approved the 2017 proposal that resulted in Walgreens buying almost half of Rite Aid's stores.
 We use two four-year time segments for comparing performance of the two companies.
 These are the four-year period before 2017 and the four-year period after 2017.
 The transaction between Rite Aid and Walgreens reduced the size of Rite Aid significantly.
-The size of Walgreens increased but was relatively not by as much as Rite Aid lost.
-Walgreens was a much bigger firm compared to Rite Aid.
-However, the transaction was expected to affect the performance of both companies.
+The size increase of Walgreens was relatively small because Walgreens was a much bigger firm than Rite Aid.

 4.1.
-Profitability and expenses
+Profitability and Expenses

-We begin our analysis of the performance of Rite Aid and Walgreens by first examining the changes in their profitability before and after Walgreens bought Rite Aid stores.
 Profitability is the key to long term survival of a firm.
 Shareholders invest in firms with the hope of getting a fair return on their investment.
 Before the shareholders get the returns, however, the firm must pay for the inventory used for generating the sale, operating expenses it incurred, and the taxes it owed.
 The amount left from the revenue after each of the above-mentioned expenses are categorized as gross profit, operating profit, and net profit, respectively.